Mass shooting: United States

-In the 1999 Columbine High School massacre, two students from the school shot and killed thirteen classmates, including a victim who died in 2025, and a teacher before committing suicide in the school's library.
-In the Virginia Tech shooting, 23-year-old student Seung-Hui Cho killed thirty-two students and teachers, and wounded seventeen others.
+On August 1, 1966, at the University of Texas in Austin, 25-year-old Marine veteran Charles Whitman killed 15 people, including an unborn child, and injured 31 others in the University of Texas tower shooting Whitman was killed by 2 Austin Police Department officers approximately 96 minutes after he began firing from the observation deck of the Main Building tower.
+In the 1999 Columbine High School massacre, two students from the school shot and killed 13 classmates, including a victim who died in 2025, and a teacher before committing suicide in the school's library.
+On April 16, 2007, 23-year-old student Seung-Hui Cho killed 32 students and teachers, and wounded 17 others in the Virginia Tech shooting.
 Other people were injured attempting to escape.
 When police stormed the building he was in, the shooter killed himself.
-In the Sandy Hook Elementary School shooting, a local man killed his mother before shooting and killing twenty children and six adults at Sandy Hook Elementary School in Newtown, Connecticut.
+In the Sandy Hook Elementary School shooting, 20-year-old Adam Lanza killed his mother before shooting and killing 20 children and 6 adults at Sandy Hook Elementary School in Newtown, Connecticut.
 He then committed suicide; the motive is still inconclusive.
-In the Uvalde school shooting, a local man shot and wounded his grandmother before driving to his former elementary school and opening fire.
-He killed nineteen children and two adults before being shot dead by police.
-Eighteen other people were hospitalized.
+On May 24, 2022, in Uvalde, Texas, 18-year-old Salvador Ramos shot and wounded his grandmother before he drove to his former elementary school, Robb Elementary School, and opened fire.
+Ramos targeted adjoining classrooms 111 and 112.
+He killed 19 children and 2 teachers before being shot dead by police around 77 minutes after Ramos entered the classrooms.
+Eighteen other people were hospitalized as a result of the Uvalde school shooting.

-In the Pulse nightclub shooting, a gunman, killed 49 people and wounded 53 others in a shooting at Pulse, a gay nightclub.
-The gunman was killed in a shootout with the police.
-The perpetrator of the 2022 Buffalo shooting, who killed 10 people, wrote in a lengthy manifesto that he was radicalized after having "extreme boredom" during the COVID-19 pandemic, when he began browsing 4chan and neo-Nazi websites linked from it; the accused gunman's manifesto espoused notions from the "Great Replacement" conspiracy theory and included screenshots of memes and conservative news headlines that he cited as sources for his ideology.
+On June 17, 2015, 21-year-old white-supremacist Dylann Roof killed 9 African Americans, including senior pastor and state senator Clementa C. Pinckney, in the Charleston Church Shooting.
+Roof left the scene and a manhunt began before he was apprehended the next morning.
+He later confessed to attacking the historic black church in an attempt to start a race war.
+Roof is currently imprisoned at USP Terre Haute where he awaits his death sentence.
+On June 12, 2016, 29-year-old Omar Mateen killed 49 people and wounded 53 others in the Pulse nightclub shooting.
+Mateen was killed in a shootout with the police.
+On October 1, 2017, 64-year-old Stephen Paddock killed 60 people and wounded hundreds more in the 2017 Las Vegas shooting.
+Paddock died from a self-inflicted gunshot wound before police entered his hotel room.
+On May 14, 2022, Payton Gendron killed 10 people and injured 3 in the 2022 Buffalo shooting.
+Gendron wrote in a lengthy manifesto that he was radicalized after having "extreme boredom" during the COVID-19 pandemic, when he began browsing 4chan and neo-Nazi websites linked from it; the accused gunman's manifesto espoused notions from the "Great Replacement" conspiracy theory and included screenshots of memes and conservative news headlines that he cited as sources for his ideology.